 Key Stage 4

-At KS4 students currently undertake the AQA English Language and English Literature courses where a significant proportion of the course is controlled assessments.
+At KS4 students currently undertake the WJEC English Language and English Literature courses where a significant proportion of the course is controlled assessments.
 Tasks range from comparing literary heritage texts with a Shakespearean drama to crafting creative writing.
 Students also have to complete a range of speaking and listening tasks that cover discussing, presenting and role play to ensure that students are articulate and able to speak purposefully for a range of audiences.
 During the examination students must analyse and produce non-fiction texts for English Language and for English Literature students must analyse and interpret a range of poetry, prose and drama.
-Texts include: Macbeth, Romeo and Juliet, Of Mice and Men, Jeckyll & Hyde, An Inspector Calls, To Kill A Mockingbird, Oliver Twist and a complete range of both pre and post 1914 poetry.
+Texts include: Macbeth, Romeo and Juliet, Jekyll & Hyde, An Inspector Calls, The War of the Worlds, A Christmas Carol, Lord of the Flies and a complete range of both pre and post 1914 poetry.
 As in KS3, the department run an extensive range of extra-curricular provision to help enable students to achieve the highest grades possible.

 Students also have the opportunity to shape the curriculum through student voice activities where they are able to contribute to the way the curriculum is planned.
 All members of the staff in the team have a range of expertise and are always on hand to provide extra support to students.